Theon Greyjoy: TV adaptation

-Theon Greyjoy is played by Alfie Allen in the television adaptation of the series of books.
+Theon Greyjoy is played by Alfie Allen in the television adaptation of the book series.

 Season 1

 Theon is introduced as the hostage and ward of Lord Eddard Stark, stemming from the failed Greyjoy Rebellion.
 Despite his position, he remains loyal to Eddard and is good friends with his sons Robb and Jon.
 While he has never questioned his position, he soon begins to have doubts after Tyrion Lannister tells him he is nothing more than a servant to the Starks and that not everyone respects him.
 Nevertheless, Theon initially remains loyal to Robb after he goes to war with the Lannisters and supports his decision to have the North secede from the Seven Kingdoms and form their own kingdom.

 Season 2

 Theon is sent to the Iron Islands to persuade Balon to ally with the Starks against the Lannisters, but Balon instead intends to conquer the North while its army is fighting in the Westerlands.
 Theon is insulted when he is given command of a single ship to raid the Stony Shore and contemplates sending a warning to Robb, but ultimately decides to remain loyal to his family.
-When his crew proves to be disrespectful of Theon's station, his first mate Dagmer Cleftjaw suggests that Theon prove himself by capturing Winterfell.
-Theon lures the Stark garrison away from Winterfell and easily captures the castle, but is forced to execute his old mentor Ser Rodrik Cassel when he refuses to yield.
-The wildling servant Osha seduces Theon to allow Bran and Rickon Stark the opportunity to escape.
-Theon's men are unable to recapture the two and Theon kills two farm boys to pass their bodies off as those of the Stark boys, an act he soon feels guilty for.
+When his crew proves to be disrespectful of Theon's station, his first mate, Dagmer Cleftjaw, suggests that Theon prove himself by capturing Winterfell.
+Theon lures the Stark garrison away from Winterfell and easily captures the castle, but he is forced to execute his old mentor, Ser Rodrik Cassel, when the latter refuses to surrender.
+The wildling servant Osha seduces Theon to give Bran and Rickon Stark a chance to escape.
+Theon's men fail to recapture the two, and Theon kills two farm boys to pass their bodies off as those of the Stark boys—an act he soon feels guilty about.

 Theon asks his sister Yara to bring reinforcements, but instead she arrives with a paltry force to warn Theon of his untenable position and to return to the Iron Islands.
-Theon refuses, and soon afterwards Winterfell is besieged by men of House Bolton commanded by (the then unnamed) Ramsay Snow, the sadistic bastard son of Lord Roose Bolton.
+Theon refuses, and soon afterwards Winterfell is besieged by men of House Bolton commanded by the then-unnamed Ramsay Snow, the sadistic bastard son of Lord Roose Bolton.
 Theon attempts to rally his men to fight to the death, but they knock him out and hand him over to Ramsay, hoping for amnesty.
-Ramsay disobeys his orders to free the Ironborn and instead flays them all and sacks Winterfell, before taking Theon back to the Dreadfort as prisoner.
+Ramsay disobeys his orders to free the Ironborn and instead flays them all and sacks Winterfell, before taking Theon back to the Dreadfort as a prisoner.